The gender pay gap also referred to as the gender wage gap has been a major talking point for employers and employees.

 Gender pay gap reporting aims to close the wage gap in the UK.
-With it, you can identify the gaps in pay between male and female employees and take action to reduce and eliminating gender pay inequality.
+With it, you can identify the gaps in pay between male and female employees and take action to reduce and eliminate gender pay inequality.

 The Equality and Human Rights Commission (EHRC) is the body in charge of enforcing this regulation.
 They’ll investigate those that don’t comply with it, as it is technically a breach of the regulation.
 If you’re in breach of the requirement, as well as forcing you to publish the data under a court order, you could face a summary conviction and unlimited fines.

 For those that don’t adhere to the new regulations, the EHRC may carry out investigations under the Equality Act 2010 and subject the organisation to enforcement action the same as those who didn’t publish their data.

 It is normally calculated by subtracting the median hourly earnings for women from the median hourly earnings for men.